-2.1.1 SystemReady SR V2.0 requirements, April 2021 update
+2.1.1 SystemReady SR V2.1 requirements, Oct 2021 update

-SystemReady SR v2.0 requires the certified devices to be compliant to the following specifications:
+SystemReady SR v2.1 requires the certified devices to be compliant to the following specifications:

-- BSA v1.0 and Level 3-6 as defined in SBSA Supplement v6.1 - SBBR recipe in BBR v1.0
+- BSA v1.0 and Level 3-6 as defined in SBSA Supplement v6.1. - SBBR recipe in BBR v1.0.

-To certify a device for SystemReady SR v2.0, results from the running the existing Enterprise ACR v3.0 must be submitted.
-In addition, OS installation logs are needed:
+To certify a device for SystemReady SR v2.1, results from running the existing Enterprise ACR v3.1 must be submitted.
+In addition, OS installation and boot logs are required:

-- WinPE installation log is required - VMware ESXi-Arm installation log is recommended - Installation logs from two of the Linux or BSD distros are required
+- WinPE boot log is required. - VMware ESXi-Arm installation and boot logs are recommended. - Installation and boot logs from two of the Linux or BSD distros are required.

-In choosing the Linux or BSD distros, maximize the coverage by diversifying the heritage and page size.
-For example, the following shows the grouping of the heritage and the page size:
+In choosing the Linux or BSD distros, maximize the coverage by diversifying the heritage.
+For example, the following shows the grouping of the heritage:

-- Heritage: RHEL/Fedora/CentOS, or SLES/openSUSE, or Ubuntu/Debian, or CBL-Mariner, or NetBSD/OpenBSD/FreeBSD - Page size: for example, RHEL/CentOS are 64K, and Ubuntu/Fedora are 4K
+Heritage: RHEL/Fedora/CentOS, or SLES/openSUSE, or Ubuntu/Debian, or CBL-Mariner, or NetBSD/OpenBSD/FreeBSD.